neel-dedhia/sass-media-query/README.md

 ## How Does it Work??
 * The plugin contains a _media-query-config.scss file where the standard media-queries like sm, lg, md, xs have some fixed value, you can change as per your need.
-* Calling the respective mixins you can pass CSS for the class you want.
+* Using mixin for-media() you can pass your css for specific screen width.
 * This will create a sass-map for each breakpoints which will act like buffer.
 * Everytime you call a mixin of specific breakpoint (eg: for-sm(...)) the CSS you specify will be stored in the respective buffer map for the respective class.
 * When you will call apply-media-CSS() mixin all this buffer maps will be released and printed.

-**Summary**: So all media query CSS is stored in s buffer and dumped when you call apply-media-CSS() mixin.
+**Summary**: So all media query CSS is stored in a buffer and dumped when you call apply-media-CSS() mixin.

 ## Lets use it